qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 - **Requests-per-Second (RPS)**: Serve more requests per second in exchange of individual requests taking longer (i.e. higher latency).
 This is a typical scenario for a web application, where multiple users are searching at the same time.
 To simulate this scenario, we run client requests in parallel with multiple threads and measure how many requests the engine can handle per second.
 - **Latency**: React quickly to individual requests rather than serving more requests in parallel.
-This is a typical scenario for applications, where server response time is critical.
+This is a typical scenario for applications where server response time is critical.
 Self-driving cars, manufacturing robots, and other real-time systems are good examples of such applications.
 To simulate this scenario, we run client in a single thread and measure how long each request takes.